 A passport and visa are required for U.S. citizens traveling to Turkey.
 Foreigners wishing to enter Turkey must carry a passport valid for six months beyond the date of entry.

 U.S. citizens should obtain their visa prior to their arrival in Turkey.
 Visa applications can be submitted at Turkish missions abroad or online through the e-Visa application system.

 One exception to the visa requirement applies to U.S. citizens traveling to Turkey by cruise ship.
 They may enter Turkey without a visa for a maximum of 72 hours, with permission from local security authorities at the port of entry.

-For all tourism and commerce-related entries, the traveler is allowed to remain in Turkey for a total of 90 days within a 180-day period.
+For all tourism and commerce-related entries, the traveler can remain in Turkey for a total of 90 days within a 180-day period.

-Major foreign currencies such as the U.S. dollar and the euro can be easily changed into Turkish lira at all banks, post offices (PTT), and foreign exchange offices.
+Major foreign currencies can easily be exchanged for TL at banks, post offices (PTT), and foreign exchange offices.